 An uncontested monitorio produces an enforceable judgment in roughly 30–45 days.
 A contested case resolved through juicio ordinario may take 8–18 months to reach judgment.
 Once you hold an enforceable judgment, Spain’s enforcement mechanisms become available: bank account garnishment, seizure of receivables, attachment of physical assets, and property charges.

-Enforcement effectiveness depends largely on the debtor's financial position and your agency's ability to identify attachable assets.
+Enforcement effectiveness depends largely on the debtor’s financial position and your agency’s ability to identify attachable assets.
 For solvent commercial debtors, the judgment itself usually prompts payment — few businesses want a registered court judgment and the associated credit implications.
-For debtors in financial difficulty, enforcement becomes a question of asset identification and speed.

 FAQ